vitorgamer58/NbrPaperWalletGenerator/README.md

-# Nióbio Cash Paper Wallet
+# Niobio Cash Paper Wallet

 Download [latest release](https://github.com/niobio-cash/NbrPaperWalletGenerator/releases/latest), uncompress it on your computer, and open *index.html* using your browser File -> Open File menu.